U53RW4R3/RemoteKeyStrokes/README.md

 - [ ] Implement Bin2Hex file transfer

+- [ ] Implement encryption method of base64

 - [ ] Implement a persistence function for both windows and linux.

 - [ ] Implement antiforensics function for both windows and linux.